A monotone Sinai theorem: Introduction

-Motivated by Theorem \ref{result} and the fact that Sinai's theorem does not require the original space to be a Bernoulli shift, we ask if the following monotone Sinai-type theorems are true. \begin{question} Let $B(q)$ be a Bernoulli shift on $\nset{N}$, and let $\mu$ be an ergodic shift-invariant non-atomic measure on $\nset{N}^{\Z}$ which stochastically dominates the product measure $q^{\Z}$ and assume that entropy of the system with the measure $\mu$ is no less than the entropy of $B(q)$.
-Sinai's theorem gives that $B(q)$ can always be obtained as a factor of the system with the measure $\mu$, but can it be obtained as a monotone factor? \end{question}
+\begin{question} Let $B(q)$ be a Bernoulli shift on $[N]$, and let $\mu$ be an ergodic shift-invariant nonatomic measure on $[N]^{\mathbb{Z}}$ which stochastically dominates the product measure $q^{\mathbb{Z}}$, and assume that entropy of the system with the measure $\mu$ is no less than the entropy of $B(q)$.
+Sinai's theorem gives that $B(q)$ can always be obtained as a factor of the system with the measure $\mu$, but can it be obtained as a~monotone factor? \end{question}

-\begin{question} Suppose $\mu$ and $\nu$ are ergodic shift-invariant non-atomic measures on $\nset{N}^ \Z$, where $\mu$ stochastically dominates $\nu$.
+\begin{question} Suppose $\mu$ and $\nu$ are ergodic shift-invariant nonatomic measures on $[N]^{\mathbb{Z}}$, where $\mu$ stochastically dominates $\nu$.
 Assume that the system with the measure $\nu$ can be obtained as a factor of the system with measure $\mu$; must there exist a monotone factor?
-For example, the stationary bi-infinite Markov process with transition probabilities given by $q_{00}=\frac12= q_{01}, \ q_{10}=\frac 23$, and $q_{11}=\frac13$ can be obtained as a factor of the Bernoulli shift $B(p)$, where $p_0=p_1=\frac12$ \cite{MR525312}, and it is also easy to see that associated Markovian measure $\nu$ is stochastically dominated by the product measure $\mu=p^{\Z}$. \end{question}
+For example, the stationary bi-infinite Markov process with transition probabilities given by $q_{00}=\frac{1}2= q_{01}, q_{10}=\frac{2}3$ and $q_{11}=\frac{1}3$ can be obtained as a factor of the Bernoulli shift $B(p)$, where $p_0=p_1=\frac{1}2$ \cite{MR525312}, and it is also easy to see that associated Markovian measure $\nu$ is stochastically dominated by the product measure $\mu=p^{\mathbb{Z}}$. \end{question}

-Let $R \subset \nset{N} \times \nset{N}$ be a relation on $\nset{N}$.
-Let $p$ and $q$ be probability measures on $\nset{N}$.
-Motivated by Strassen's theorem and a question raised by Gurel-Gurevich and Peled \cite[Section 1.3]{GGP} we say that $p$ $R$-\dff{dominates} $q$ if there exists a probability measure $\rho$ on $\nset{N} \times \nset{N}$ which gives unit mass to set $R$, and has projections equal to $p$ and $q$ on the first and second copies of $\nset{N}$, respectively.
-We call the measure $\rho$ an \dff{R-coupling}.
+Let $R \subset[N] \times[N]$ be a relation on $[N]$.
+Let $p$ and $q$ be probability measures on~$[N]$.
+Motivated by Strassen's theorem and a question raised by Gurel-Gurevich and Peled \cite{GGP}, Section~1.3, we say that $p$ $R$-\textit{dominates} $q$ if there exists a probability measure $\rho$ on $[N] \times[N]$ which gives unit mass to set $R$, and has projections equal to $p$ and $q$ on the first and second copies of $[N]$, respectively.
+We call the measure $\rho$ an $R$-\textit{coupling}.